the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-storage.md

 -	Make sure you have enough (sub)folders so that files can be stored in the right folder and are not scattered in folders where they do not belong, or stored in large quantities in a single folder.
 -	Use a clear folder structure.
 You can structure folders based on the person that has generated the data/folder, chronologically (month, year, sessions), per project (as done in the example below), or based on analysis method/equipment or data type.
+- Avoid overlapping or vague folder names, and do not use personal data in folder/file names.

 (rr-rdm-storage-organisation-examples)=
 ### Data Organisation Examples